YagoMoura96/YagoMoura96/README.md

 Despite having a great experience in the tech world as a Product Manager Intern, I still believed the industrial scene was my thing.
 Well, 3 years as an Automation Engineer have proven me wrong.

-Going back and studying different technologies such as Python and Ruby on Rails, I'm now in search for an oportunity to enter the software development world.
+Going back and studying different technologies such as Python and Ruby on Rails, I'm now in search of an opportunity to enter the software development world.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](www.linkedin.com/in/yago-de-moura-87874313b)